Jared Freeman

 Prior to joining Aptima, Dr. Freeman was a scientist at Cognitive Technologies, where he developed a highly automated approach to assessing student knowledge of tactical situations, as well as instructional technology that improved situation assessment and planning by Army officers.
 Dr. Freeman consulted to Bell Labs for two years, where he conducted research concerning how experts diagnose failures in complex software systems, co-developed a course based on that research, and taught it nationally.

 Dr. Freeman served as Chair of the NDIA Human Systems Division from 2017-2019.
+He has served as an occasional editor to journals in human factors, psychology, and engineering.

-Dr. Freeman has published 118 papers in journals, books, and conference proceedings concerning these and other S&T initiatives.
-He has presented or published 48 times in other venues.
-Dr. Freeman is co-inventor of a patented technique for optimizing training.
-He is an occasional editor to journals in human factors, psychology, and engineering.
+Dr. Freeman has published more than 120 papers in journals, books, and conference proceedings concerning these and other S&T initiatives.
+He has presented or published more than 48 times in other venues.
+He and colleagues hold a provisional patent for a novel technique for accelerating human learning, and a patent for a dynamic process modeling technique useful in designing and evaluating human teams.

 Dr. Freeman received a Ph.D. in Cognitive Psychology from Columbia University and a M.A. in Educational Technology from Teachers College, Columbia University.